itsHobbes/proteus/COMMANDS.md

 * `-h`, `--help` : show usage of a particular command

 #### Usage
+* -c "Twilight Sparkle" Hey there everybody! -> Twiglight Sparkle will say "Hey there everybody!"
 ## list

 Show a list of all characters